 Students may withdraw from their program by completing a withdrawal form.
 A "W" will be posted to the academic record for withdrawals that occur through the 14th week of enrollment.
-14 weeks is based on the date of enrollment.
+The 14th week is based on the date of enrollment.
 Students must re-enroll if they receive a "W."